IMPORT TARIFFS - LATEST NEWS & UPDATES

 Some businesses choose to store their goods before distribution.
 Cargo will be kept in a bonded warehouse if importers decide on this option.
 There will be associated fees that business have to pay when using these facilities.

 Terminal charges are another cost associated with importing from Mexico.
 When shipments come into an airport or seaport, workers will have to unload the goods and move them throughout the facility.
-These services can will also inflict costs on a company.
+These services will add to your overall costs.

-Costs associated with terminal charges and warehouse storage may include:
+Some fees associated with terminal charges and warehouse storage include:

 • Transload charges